delabassee/java-lab/lab5-conference-app.md

 * `lab10` : lab 10 starting point, including the lab 4 to 9 solutions
 * `lab11` : all solutions from lab 4 to 10 included

-💡 `lab11` is optional and doesn't require code change so there's no 'solution' for this lab.
+💡 `lab11` is optional and does not require any code update so there's no 'solution' for this lab.

 Switch to the starting point:
 ```
 git checkout lab4
 ```

-Update the project's `pom.xml` to enable Preview Features as described in the previous Lab.
+Update the project's `pom.xml` to enable Preview Features as described in the previous section.

 ## Build and test the Application